-Aaron Willard of Boston, Massachusetts.
-Signed John Minot dial number 220.
+Aaron Willard tall clock made in Boston, Massachusetts.
+Signed John Minot dial number 220. -SOLD-

 This mahogany case tall clock was made in Boston, Massachusetts by Aaron Willard.

 This is an outstanding example.
 This mahogany case exhibits the finest proportions and an older if not original finish that has been recently waxed and rubbed out.
 The case stands on four ogee bracket feet that are applied to the base as part of double step molding.
 The mahogany used in the construction of the base panel is formatted in a horizontal position.
 The grain features long sweeping lines.
 The waist is long and narrow and fitted with a large tombstone shaped waist door.
 This door is trimmed with and applied molding.
 Brass stopped fluted quarter columns flank the sides of the case.
 These terminate in brass quarter capitals.
 The bonnet features an open fretwork design that is surmounted with three brass ball and spiked finials.
 Fully turned and brass stop fluted bonnet columns or colonnettes visually support the upper bonnet molding.
 They are mounted in brass capitals and are free standing.
 Nicely turned quarter columns are set into the back of the bonnet.
 These are smoothly shaped and terminate in ring turned wooden capitals.
 The sides of the hood are fitted with tombstone shaped side lights and they are fitted with glass.
 The arched bonnet door is also fitted with glass and opens to access the dial.